Satyam1923/Spring-Music-Player/CONTRIBUTING.md

 # Contribution Guidelines

 Thank you for contributing to our project!
 Please follow these guidelines before submitting a pull request (PR).
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+- If you have any suggestions for the projects, like reporting a bug, improving UI/UX, or enhancing the README.md file, feel free to **open an issue** to discuss it.
+- Please ensure your pull request adheres to good practices and standards.
+- Pleae ensure your pull request have reference to the issue assigned.
+- Please make sure you check your spelling and grammar.
+- Create individual Pull Requests for each issues.

 ## Setup Instructions
 1. Clone the repository to your local machine.